 Based on the statistics, a considerable number of people, which include children, have food allergies.
 By putting allergen declarations on your products, you look after the welfare of your customers.
 You help them avoid ingesting food that can make them sick.
 Moreover, as food allergies can be fatal, allergen labelling can save lives – you save lives.

 So, do not take allergen labelling for granted.
 If you do not know how to comply with this regulation, do not hesitate to ask help from experts.
 Moreover, there is currently an abundance of resources online you can use to learn about allergen labelling standards in Ireland.
-If creating allergen declaration is what you’re worried about, know that there are labelling software which make the creation of allergen declaration easier.
+If creating allergen declaration is what you’re worried about, know that there are allergen software which make the creation of allergen declaration easier.

 Need more information on allergen labelling in Ireland?
 Call us at +35365 6844488 today!